 MAC Address

-A media access control address (MAC address), also called physical address, is a unique identifier assigned to network interfaces for communications on the physical network segment.
+A Media Access Control address (MAC address), also called physical address, is a unique identifier assigned to network interfaces for communications on the physical network segment.
+It is a unique identifier assigned to network devices by their manufacturers.
+It is used at the Data Link Layer of the OSI model to identify devices within a local network.

 NIC turns data into an electrical signal that can be transmitted over the network.
 MAC addresses are used as a network address for most IEEE 802 network technologies, including Ethernet and WiFi.